 He loved to travel, hike the Sierra, sail the Willamette, fly fish, read and learn everything, converse about almost anything.
 He was one of the first owners of an Alfa Romeo in the region, and owned Alfas most of his adult life and teaching his three children how to drive with them at the Portland International Raceway.
 He was a witty, funny, knowledgeable, curious, courteous, charming, loving, affectionate, and very gracious person.
 Aloha!

 He is survived by his brother David, his children, Philip (Viola), Ellen (David) and Carmel, five granddaughters, and one great grandson (Leo) born 5 days before Phil’s passing.
 A graveside service and celebration of life has been held.
 Memorial gifts in Phil’s name may be made to the Oregon Humane Society.

-To plant a tree in memory of Philip Wax, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Philip Wax, please visit our floral store.

 Oregon Humane Society

 1067 NE Columbia Blvd., Portland, OR 97211, AB

 The Oregon Humane Society in Portland, Oregon is a private, non-profit animal shelter serving the needs of over 11,000 pets each year.